Balakrishnan007/Translator_Tool/README.md

 detected by ruling lines and everything else is grouped into paragraph-like blocks by a sentence-boundary heuristic, with table regions excluded on a per-word basis so a header spanning a ruling line can't get sliced in half.
-All three converge on the same output shape: an ordered list of small segments (paragraph, table row, or table cell) — the unit small enough to translate in parallel and retry individually, and exactly what the review screen needs anyway.
+All three converge on the same output shape: an ordered list of small segments (paragraph, table row, or table cell): the unit small enough to translate in parallel and retry individually, and exactly what the review screen needs anyway.
 Table cells also carry their column header and the rest of their row forward as context, since a bare cell containing `"900"` is meaningless on its own.

-**Language detection.** Its own Claude call, not a local statistical detector — two local options (FastText, Lingua) were tested directly and neither reliably cleared 90% confidence across the 9 real test documents, tripped up by short fragments and vocabulary shared between related languages (e.g. "Korpus" is spelled identically in German and Dutch).
-Detection runs on an evenly-spaced sample across the whole document (avoids a letterhead in the wrong language skewing the result), capped around 1,500 characters — in line with published research on where language-ID accuracy plateaus, and verified at 9/9 correct on the real dataset.
+**Language detection.** Its own Claude call, not a local statistical detector: two local options (FastText, Lingua) were tested directly and neither reliably cleared 90% confidence across the 9 real test documents, tripped up by short fragments and vocabulary shared between related languages (e.g. "Korpus" is spelled identically in German and Dutch).
+Detection runs on an evenly-spaced sample across the whole document (avoids a letterhead in the wrong language skewing the result), capped around 1,500 characters, in line with published research on where language-ID accuracy plateaus, and verified at 9/9 correct on the real dataset.

-**Building the request.** Per segment, per target language: a fixed rule set (glossary matches use their mandated translation, synonyms count as matches, do-not-translate terms stay byte-for-byte identical, bare numbers/codes don't get a sentence invented around them), the glossary filtered to just the relevant source→target pair, table-cell context, and the segment text with URLs already swapped for placeholder tokens — the model once invented markdown link syntax around a plain URL and corrupted it while reproducing it, so it now never sees the real URL text at all.
+**Building the request.** Per segment, per target language: a fixed rule set (glossary matches use their mandated translation, synonyms count as matches, do-not-translate terms stay byte-for-byte identical, bare numbers/codes don't get a sentence invented around them), the glossary filtered to just the relevant source→target pair, table-cell context, and the segment text with URLs already swapped for placeholder tokens: the model once invented markdown link syntax around a plain URL and corrupted it while reproducing it, so it now never sees the real URL text at all.

 **Structured output.** Claude's tool-calling forces two things back together: the translation, and a full term breakdown.
-Every notable term gets exactly one category — `glossary`, `protected`, `kitchen_technical`, `ambiguous`, or `unknown` (explicitly *not* generic IT/business terms even when confidently recognized) — plus the translation used, up to 3 alternatives considered, and a one-line reason.
+Every notable term gets exactly one category: `glossary`, `protected`, `kitchen_technical`, `ambiguous`, or `unknown` (explicitly *not* generic IT/business terms even when confidently recognized), plus the translation used, up to 3 alternatives considered, and a one-line reason.
 That's decided in the same call as the translation, and it's what powers both the highlighting and half the quality check.